PhilippeR26/AskYourParents-contracts/README.md

 >Note : by default, the tests are in the local Devnet.
-You can also test in the Starknet Alpha Goerli testnet, by changing `network: "devnet"` to `network: "alpha"` in hardhat.config.ts, without launching starknet-devnet.
-Just be very patient 😴 with this network.
+You can also test in the Starknet Alpha Goerli testnet, by changing `network: "devnet"` to `network: "alpha"` or `network: "alpha-goerli-2"` in hardhat.config.ts, without launching starknet-devnet.
+Just be very patient 😴 with alpha.

 ### Install in devnet
 Open a console, and launch the devnet `starknet-devnet --seed 0`.
 It will launch a local Starknet network, and pre-deploy some accounts.
 In the `scripts` directory, you have 4 scripts to initialise the devnet.
 In a second terminal :
 ```
+source ./.env
 npx hardhat run scripts/1.compileCairo.ts
 npx hardhat run scripts/3.deployDeployer.ts
 npx hardhat run scripts/4.deployECU.ts